huisaddison/huisaddison.github.io/source/index.md

 #### **Data Scientist, Facebook Seattle** | July 2017 -
 * As of July 2017, I have joined Facebook full-time as a Data Scientist.

-#### **Data Scientist, OnCorps (Cambridge, MA)** | Summer 2016
-* Authored internal R library to rapidly and faithfully visualize classification trees via D3.js, with integration into core products and services
-* Built pipelines for data aggregation, cleanup, and analysis in R and Python
-* Developed and maintained internal and client-facing dashboards in R Shiny to monitor product engagement rates and outcomes

 #### **Teaching Fellow, Yale Statistics; CS** | Jan.
 2016 - May 2017
 * Held office hours for STAT 230, an introduction to the R statistical language through applications in inference, simulation, model selection, $k$-means,